RSE-Midlands/rse-midlands.github.io/content/docs/event-24th-april-2023.md

 This year’s conference is a chance to build community, meet new and old friends, and learn more about the incredible breadth of skills RSEs in the Midlands possess.

+Our organiser committee for this year are James Carpenter, Andrew Edmondson, Adrian Garcia, James Tripp, Heather Turner, Godwin Yeboah, and Jenny Wong.

 ## Draft agenda – more details soon!
 - 10am start
 - Morning theme: Health Data